tslocke/hobocentral/agility-tutorial.markdown

 We could also add a column showing the number of tasks in a story.
 Change to `fields="this, tasks.count, status"` and see that a column is added with a readable title "Tasks Count".

-Now for the controller side.
+To enable the 'Search' feature of the table, we need to update the controller side.
 Add a `show` method to `app/controllers/projects_controller.rb` like this:

 	def	show
 	  @project = find_instance